Bhatta6190/Machine-Learning-in-Remote-Sensing/HSI-classification-regression/README.md

 </p>
 <p align="center"><strong>Figure: Pavia University Dataset</strong></p>

-The codes for this task are in the file `Classification/classification.ipynb`.
+The codes and *Results* for this task are in the file `Classification/classification.ipynb`.

 ---